Cost Functions in Economic Complexity: Introduction

-Building upon these developments, recent studies have proposed a connection between the EFC algorithm and optimal transport theory~\cite{mazzilli2024equivalence}, particularly in relation to the Sinkhorn-Knopp algorithm~\cite{sinkhorn1967concerning}, which is used to compute doubly stochastic matrices.
+Building upon these developments, recent studies have proposed a connection between the EFC algorithm and optimal transport theory~\cite{mazzilli2024equivalence}, particularly in relation to the Sinkhorn--Knopp algorithm~\cite{sinkhorn1967concerning}, which is used to compute doubly stochastic matrices.
 In this context, economic complexity indices can be interpreted as solutions to optimization problems analogous to those found in optimal transport~\cite{villani2008optimal, cuturi2013sinkhorn}, where cost functions play a central role in defining the equilibrium distributions~\cite{servedio2024economic}.
-Notably, the iterative structure of the NHEFC algorithm resembles the scaling procedures used in transport problems, and its associated cost function exhibits a formal analogy with Kantorovich potentials~\cite{villani2009optimal}, which characterize the optimal allocation of resources over networks.
+Notably, the iterative structure of the EFC algorithm resembles the scaling procedures used in transport problems, and its associated cost function is associated with Kantorovich potentials~\cite{villani2009optimal}, which characterize the optimal allocation of resources over networks.
 More generally, the interpretation of economic complexity algorithms as optimization problems~\cite{hartmann2002optimization, arora2015optimization, wright2006numerical} provides a unified framework that clarifies their mathematical structure, reveals properties of their solutions, and facilitates connections with other domains.

-This study demonstrates that both ECI and NHEFC can be reformulated as optimization problems, each minimizing a distinct cost function.
-Specifically, we show that the ECI algorithm minimizes an energy function derived from the network's Laplacian matrix.
-In contrast, we prove that the cost function underlying NHEFC is strictly convex, thus providing a rigorous foundation for its optimization-based formulation.
-We also establish convergence to the fixed point—corresponding to the minimum of the cost function—in the case of regular graphs, and prove local convergence for general undirected and unweighted graphs.
-In addition, we propose a modification to the iterative algorithm that directly follows the gradient descent of the potential, significantly accelerating numerical convergence.